-- Effect of curvature is to enhance the equilibrium vapor pressure by a factor of 1/r. - Small droplets have a difficult time to keep from evaporating. - This is the primary reason for the fact that large aerosols make better CCN.
+- Effect of curvature is to enhance the equilibrium vapor pressure by a factor of 1/r. - Small droplets have a difficult time to keep from evaporating. - This is the primary reason for the fact that large aerosols make better cloud concentation nuclei (CCN).